julianxhokaxhiu/FFNx/docs/ff7/multibyte_font.md

 ## Runtime configuration: `FFNx.multibyte.toml`

-Glyph widths, field line spacing, and icon cells can be overridden **at runtime, without recompiling**, in `FFNx.multibyte.toml` beside `FFNx.toml`.
+Glyph widths and field line spacing can be overridden **at runtime, without recompiling**, in `FFNx.multibyte.toml` beside `FFNx.toml`.
 The file is entirely optional and the shipped copy is a comment-only template; built-in defaults apply until an entry is enabled.